-PY22 CDBG funds may be used for Town-wide initiatives and for projects focused on revitalizing the Downtown Hyannis NRSA.
+PY23 CDBG funds may be used for Town-wide initiatives focused on revitalizing the Downtown Hyannis NRSA.
 The NRSA was extended for the duration of the Consolidated Plan 7/1/2020 - 6/30/2025.
 The area is in Downtown Hyannis and includes the following Census Block Groups: Census Tract 125.02, Block Groups 2, 3, and 4; Tract 126.02 Block Groups 2, 3, and 4; and Tract 153 Block Groups 2 and 3.
 Please see NRSA Area Map for a visualization of the area.

 The NRSA/Target Area population has the highest poverty levels, the lowest incomes, the highest minority concentrations, and is experiencing the greatest need.
 Because of this, assistance will continue to be directed to this area.
 The NRSA's purpose is to stimulate reinvestment, revitalize, and stabilize its neighborhoods by providing economic opportunities, affordable housing opportunities, and infrastructure upgrades for LMI households in the Town's most disenfranchised areas.
-NRSA designation permits relief from certain regulatory requirements, making it easier to implement programs that foster economic empowerment for low and moderate-income persons.
+NRSA designation creates relief from certain regulatory requirements, making it easier to implement programs that foster economic empowerment for LMI households.
 For example, public services carried out in an NRSA are not subject to the statutory 15 percent cap when such activities are carried out by a designated Community-Based Development Organization (CBDO).
-Additionally, job creation/retention activities in an NRSA may be qualified as meeting the Area Benefit national objective, eliminating the need for businesses to track personal income and maintain records for jobs held by or made available to low- and moderate-income persons residing in the NRSA.
+Additionally, job creation/retention activities in an NRSA may be qualified as meeting the Area Benefit national objective, eliminating the need for businesses to track personal income and maintain records for jobs held by or made available to LMI people residing in the NRSA.